Wedding Flowers by the Seasons – 20 Types to Pick From

 If you’re into big, bold, and bright statements, then the amaryllis is your perfect flower.
 It has two to five large, trumpet-shaped petals that open at the top of an extra-long and sturdy stalk.
 It comes in white, pale yellow, pale green, pink, salmon, burgundy, and red.

-It is available from November to April, but is very rare and expensive.
-However, just a few of these blooms are enough to create a lot of drama to any arrangement.
+It is available from November to April but is very rare and expensive.
+However, just a few of these blooms are enough to create a lot of drama in any arrangement.

 Anemone comes in white, pink, magenta, red, burgundy, and purple, and just a few of these deep-hued florals is enough to add a splash of color to any bouquet or arrangement.
-[Read: The alternative – How to elope and have your dream wedding with your friends]
+[Read: How to elope with your lover & have your perfect fairy tale wedding]

 3. Daffodil